hai-vr/Basis/README.md

  ## Installation

-This project is currently using Unity 6 (open the project through unity hub to see the version) Other Unity versions may work, but will require changes and adaptations.
+This project is currently using Unity 6 (open the project through Unity Hub to see the version) Other Unity versions may work, but will require changes and adaptations.
 Currently, OPENXR and SteamVR are supported, as well as OPENXR Quest.

+As a note, to boot args for basis are:

+to disable booting a VR mode.

+ --disable-OpenVRLoader
+ --disable-OpenXRLoader

+to force a VR mode from boot.
+ --force-OpenXRLoader
+ --force-OpenVRLoader

 1. Make sure you have the correct Unity version installed.
 2. Clone the repository
    ```sh